boshez/twicrawler/README.md

 # twicrawler
-Crawling the social graph on Twitter.
+Crawling the social graph on Twitter

 ## How to use
 Create a `config.py` file on the top of the repository.<br>